CFPG-FM: CJGV

-Switch to AC
+Adult contemporary era

 On December 1, 2011, the station began playing Christmas music for the holiday season, and announced plans to flip to adult contemporary on January 1, 2012.
-On that date, CJGV flipped to a hot adult contemporary format branded as simply 99.1 FM, before ultimately adopting Corus's "Fresh FM" brand on February 14, 2012.
-On February 13, 2015, the station rebranded as 99.1 Fresh Radio, and switched to a modern adult contemporary format, and added more alternative songs.
+On that date, CJGV-FM flipped to a hot AC format branded as simply 99.1 FM, before ultimately adopting Corus's "Fresh FM" brand on February 14, 2012.
+On February 13, 2015, the station rebranded as 99.1 Fresh Radio, and segued to a modern adult contemporary format adding more alternative rock crossovers.

-On November 9, 2016, Corus released morning show hosts Vicki Shae and Sean Dilworth as part of a station restructure.
-Running without DJs and airing Christmas music during the holiday season, rumors spread that the station would flip to classic hits as Boom 99.1, or to an FM simulcast of sister station CJOB (a move that would have required CRTC approval, as it would require a change of the description of its format.)

-On December 25, 2016, at 5 p.m., following the conclusion of its Christmas music programming, CJGV re-launched as Peggy @ 99.1, an adult contemporary format featuring current music and past hits going back to the 1980s.
+On December 25, 2016, at 5 p.m., following the conclusion of its Christmas music programming, CJGV-FM re-launched as Peggy @ 99.1 with an adult contemporary format featuring current music and past hits going back to the 1980s.
 Corus described the station as reflecting "the positive, energetic and fun vibe of Winnipeg while giving listeners the music they want."
-The first song on "Peggy" was Girls Just Wanna Have Fun by Cyndi Lauper.
 In March 2017, its call letters were changed to CFPG-FM to match the new branding.

+Country 99

+On September 26, 2023, Corus announced that it had released CFPG's on-air staff, in preparation for a change in format.
+On December 1, during interim Christmas music programming for the holiday season, Corus announced that CFPG-FM would flip to country music as Country 99 on December 27.
+The new format competes primarily with CFQX-FM and CIUR-FM.